OpenBB-finance/OpenBB/CONTRIBUTING.md

 Before implementing a new command we highly recommend that you go through [Understand Code Structure](#understand-code-structure) and [Follow Coding Guidelines](#follow-coding-guidelines).
 This will allow you to get your PR merged faster and keep consistency of our code base.

 In the next sections we describe the process to add a new command.
-We will be adding a function to get price targets from the Financial Modeling Prep api.
-Note that there already exists a function to get price targets from the Business Insider website, `stocks/fa/pt`, so we will be adding a new function to get price targets from the Financial Modeling Prep api, and go through adding sources.
+We will be adding a function to get price targets from the Financial Modeling Prep API.
+Note that there already exists a function to get price targets from the Business Insider website, `stocks/fa/pt`, so we will be adding a new function to get price targets from the Financial Modeling Prep API, and go through adding sources.

 ### Select Feature